 UTS Geophysics P/L were commissioned to fly airborne EM surveys over two areas.
-The larger area, called "Ringwood", is 267 square kilometres for a total of 980 line kilometres, and covers about half the relinquished area.
-The smaller survey area, called "No. 5 bore", is on the retained portion of the EL.
+The larger area, called "Ringwood", is 267 square kilometres for a total of 980 line kilometres, and the smaller survey area, called "No. 5 bore", is 13 square kilometres for a total of 51 line kilometres.
 Flight line spacing for both surveys was 300 metres.
 Flying was completed in April 2021, and final data delivered in July 2021.
 The survey area and anomalies recorded are shown on geology at Figure 17, and an image of the VTEM channel 40 response is included at Figure 18.